IJSComplexMatter/cddm/doc/autoapi/cddm/map/index.rst

    k-selection and k-averaging of normalized (and merged) correlation data.

    This function takes (...,i,j,n) correlation data and performs k-based selection and averaging of the data.
+If you analyzed masked video, you must provide the mask.

    :param deta: Input correlation data of shape (...,i,j,n)
    :type deta: array_like